cpp-tutor/learnmoderncpp-tutorial/09-classes-friends-and-polymorphism.md

 * The constructor's parameters have names `dob`, `familyname` and `firstname`, these being the same names as for the member variables (this is allowed in Modern C++).
 The conventions for naming (`private:`) class members vary, historically a trailing underscore is used, but this can become difficult to read.

 * The member variables are initialized using uniform initialization syntax; this forbids narrowing conversions, and there shouldn't be any as the parameter types should have been carefully chosen.
 (Older code may use parentheses here instead of braces.)
-The order of construction is the same as the way the member fields are laid out (after the `private:` access specifier); the order in the comma-separated initializers is unimportant (although you should try to replicate the order of the member fields, your compiler will warn if they differ).
+The order of construction is the same as the way the member fields are laid out (in this class they are all after the `private:` access specifier); the order in the comma-separated initializers is unimportant (although you should try to replicate the order of the member fields, and your compiler will warn if they differ).
 The constructor's body is empty here (although it must be present), and this is not unusual.

 * The `std::chrono::year_month_day` parameter (itself initialized by uniform initialization) is passed as `const`-reference instead of by value, as it is probably too big to fit in a single register to pass by value.
 The names are passed by value as `std::string_view` although in older code `const std::string&` would be common.

 * The member function `getName()` is declared `const` as it is guaranteed not to change any member variables.
 It returns a newly created `std::string` which must be returned by value.

 * The member variable `dob` is declared `const` as it will never need to be changed; of course it needs to be initialized by the constructor, and this case is allowed.
-The member variables `familyname` and `firstname` need to be of type `std::string` (not `std::string_view` as for the constructor's parameters) for them to be guaranteed to exist for the lifetime of the class.
+The member variables `familyname` and `firstname` need to be of type `std::string` (not `std::string_view` as for the constructor's parameters) for them to be guaranteed to exist for the lifetime of the class (consider factory functions which return a newly-constructed object, as we saw in Chapter 8).

 * The member function `getDob()` is also declared `const` and returns a `const`-reference.
 It is possible to put this return value directly to a `std::ostream` as the Standard Library overloads `operator<<` for `std::chrono::year_month_day`.

 **Experiment:**

-* Add more `Person` variables to `main()`, and output their names.
+* Add more `Person` objects to `main()`, and output their names.

 * Rewrite the constructor to initialize the member variables in the body, instead of using the comma-separated list of member initializers.

 * Modify this program to use `std::println()` instead of `cout`.
+Perform most of the formatting in a `const` member function `toString()`, which returns a `std::string`.

 * Write getters (all declared `const`) called `getFamilyName()` and `getFirstName()` avoiding creation of unnecessary temporary variables.
 Modify `main()` to use these.